GoogleCloudPlatform/community/tutorials/docker-compose-on-container-optimized-os.md

 date_published: 2017-05-03
 ---

-This tutorial guides you through running the [Docker Compose](https://docs.docker.com/compose/) command via Docker on a [Container-Optimized OS](/container-optimized-os/) instance.
+This tutorial guides you through running [Docker Compose](https://docs.docker.com/compose/) in a container on a [Container-Optimized OS](/container-optimized-os/) instance.

 ## Objectives